BotanicalAmy/Vehicle-Research/README.md

 In the end, purchases do not need to be purely mathematical.
 Sometimes an item is worth more because of the comfort and fun factor.
 The true questions is, do I find the vehicle aesthetic, comfort and fun factor of the XC60 worth the approximately $150 extra monthly cost?

-I am the type to pick form over function. *I predict a Rav4 is in my future.*
+*I predict a Rav4 is in my future.*